 It’s a dream you’ve had for a while and you’re finally closer to making it happen.
 It may seem like an easy process making the admission list but you’ve put in so much studying time and felt the stress of going through the examination process.
 It’s normal to feel a little nervous and stressed before you know your admission status.
 As the days go by, unlike your peers whose names were published on the first batch admissions list, you are yet to receive any news of possible admission.
 Your admission is being delayed.

 It’s easy to become an application-status stalker as you count down the days until you know if you are accepted or rejected.
 This waiting period can also be put to effective use.
 A little guidance about what to do can help you manage the situation.
 So until the university admission list is out with your names boldly written, here are some answers to what you can do differently.

 You should call the admissions office to double-check.
 Each year, you get people who applied for admissions when admissions are open but never followed through, even when a follow-up call has been made.
 Some candidates waited to call back after the admissions are already closed to ask if they have been admitted or rejected.

 Have a backup plan

 The university admissions process is a curious game filled with anxiety and unpredictable outcomes.
 Every year in Nigeria, thousands of students find themselves faced with the seemingly unthinkable: getting rejected from every school to which they have applied.
 You shouldn’t wait to find yourself in this unfortunate situation after your university application.
 Have a second and third option for your admission.
-You can also see if a particular school is open to an appeal process, consider a diploma or seek out schools with late and/or open admissions.
+You can also see if a private university is open to an appeal process, or seek out universities with late and/or open admissions.